 Figure 1 Bend Relief

-The extent to which a sheet can bend is material dependent, so sheet metal designing is material specific because the bend radius is dependent on both material and sheet thickness.
+The extent to which a sheet can bend is material dependent, so sheet metal designing is material-specific because the bend radius is dependent on both material and sheet thickness.
 As the spring back effect is material dependent the bend angle is also material dependent it may be greater or less than the desired angle if you change the sheet material.
 How to overcome this limitation of material specific design?

 To account for the difficulty of variation of parameters from design while manufacturing, k-factor is employed in sheet metal design, to determine the bend allowance and bend deductions because it is based on the position of neutral axis on the bend profile, which estimates the amount of stretching and compression occurring due to the bend it may be noticed that neutral axis is shifted towards the inner radius of the bend as the bend radius is decreased.

 K-factor is employed in most CAD software to account for allowance of material and thickness of the sheet.
-Due to abundant use of sheet metal in manufacturing industries almost all the reputed CAD software packages have a separate module to model for sheet metal design.
-In sheet metal module there are different options for modelling such as to fold or unfold a sheet, bending, creating a base flange, swept flange, edge flange, different types of hems, using the forming tool etc. Modelling in sheet metal module uses an entirely different approach for example if you create a base flange of a sketch containing two perpendicular lines and a sharp corner at joint, software will automatically specify the bend radius and no sharp corner will be seen.
+Due to the abundant use of sheet metal in manufacturing industries almost all the reputed CAD software packages have a separate module to model for sheet metal design.
+In sheet metal module there are different options for modelling such as to fold or unfold a sheet, bending, creating a base flange, swept flange, edge flange, different types of hems, using the forming tool etc. Modeling in sheet metal module uses an entirely different approach for example if you create a base flange of a sketch containing two perpendicular lines and a sharp corner at joint, software will automatically specify the bend radius and no sharp corner will be seen.
 So, a parametric model employing k-factor can serve to generalize the sheet metal design.
 With the parametric model you just have to change the k-factor for new material and leave the rest on software, it changes the associated design parameters.

-After having read the applications and challenges associated with sheet metal design and modelling, let me introduce you to the professionals in providing designing services.
-CAD / CAM Services has a team of experienced professionals providing designing and modelling services in SolidWorks, CATIA, UG NX.
+After having read the applications and challenges associated with sheet metal design and modeling, let me introduce you to the professionals in providing designing services.
+CAD / CAM Services has a team of experienced professionals providing designing and modeling services in SolidWorks, CATIA, UG NX.
 CAD / CAM Services possesses a vast experience in designing Aeroplane Parts, Pressure Vessels, Tanks and a variety of other products.
 They have the clients who are giants in their respective fields like Boeing, Thompson and Coca-Cola are a few of the lot.
-For any work regarding 3D modelling, Designing, Reverse Engineering get a quote from CAD / CAM services by visiting https://www.cadcam.org/.
+For any work regarding 3D modeling, Designing, Reverse Engineering get a quote from CAD / CAM services by visiting https://www.cadcam.org/.